There's Something Wrong with the Children

 There's Something Wrong with the Children is a 2023 American horror film directed by Roxanne Benjamin and written by T. J. Cimfel and David White.
 The film stars Alisha Wainwright, Zach Gilford, Amanda Crew, and Carlos Santos.
 Jason Blum serves as an executive producer through his Blumhouse Television banner.

-There's Something Wrong with the Children was released digitally in the United States on January 17, 2023, by Paramount Home Entertainment, and on March 17, 2023, by MGM+.
+There's Something Wrong with the Children was released digitally in the United States on January 17, 2023.